yoonjoolab/ProtFLAP/README.md

 4hhr01_min.csv → per-residue averaged energies

-The minimized PDB will be saved as output/4hhr01_min.pdb
+The minimized PDB will be saved as example/minimized_struc/2of7A01_min.pdb

 Step 2.
 Run ProtFlap Prediction

 Use the minimized PDB as input for the prediction:

 ```
-python predict.py output/4hhr01_min.pdb
+python predict.py example/minimized_struc/2of7A01_min.pdb -o example/minimized_struc/predictions

 ```
-The output CSV (e.g., 4hhr01_min_redictions.csv) will contain:
+The output CSV (e.g., 2of7A01_min_predictions.csv) will contain:

 residue_index → Residue position in the protein chain